 Covenants, Conditions and Restrictions

 Section 7.02 Manufactured Housing.
 No single-wide (less than 24' wide) manufactured housing shall be allowed on any parcel at any time.
 Manufactured modular housing is permitted with prior review and written approval of plans by the Association in accordance with Association guidelines, and with a roof pitch of not less than 5:12.
+All dwellings, manufactured or otherwise, must meet a minimum square footage requirement of 1008 square feet.

 Section 9.02 Noxious, Offensive, Hazardous or Annoying Activities.
 No noxious or offensive activity shall be carried on upon any part of a parcel nor shall anything be done or placed on or in any part of a parcel which is or may become a nuisance or cause disturbance or annoyance to others.
 No activity shall be conducted and no improvements shall be made or constructed which are or might be unsafe or hazardous to any person or property.
 No sound shall be emitted which is unreasonably loud or annoying.
 No odor shall be emitted which is noxious or offensive to others.